STATUS: OPEN

 Adjudication reviews applications using a scoring matrix based on overall alignment with the grant criteria and eligibility requirements.
 Additional considerations may include:

-- Number of applications received.
+- Number of applications received

-- Total amount requested from all applicants.
+- Total amount requested from all applicants

-- Budget available to allocate to all applications.
+- Budget available to allocate to all applications

-Successful applicants spring 2025
+Successful applicants Fall2025

 - Lheidli T'enneh First Nation